Moose falls through window well into basement of Hailey home

 HAILEY - A Hailey homeowner got quite the surprise Saturday night when a moose fell through a window well and into the basement of a house.

-The Blaine County Sheriff's Office posted a photo of the moose standing in the basement.
+The Blaine County Sheriff's Office posted a photo on Facebook showing the cow moose standing in the basement.
 The post says police, deputies and officers from the Idaho Department of Fish and Game responded to the home.

-In the photo, it appears that a couch and other furniture were used to possibly block the moose from going into other parts of the home.
+According to Fish and Game, officers tried to coax the moose up the stairs and out the front door, but it charged at the officers several times.
+Officers ultimately had to tranquilize the animal, and carry it up the stairs.

-KTVB has reached out to the sheriff's office to find out exactly how they removed the moose from the basement.
+"It woke up in the snow covered street, groggy and confused, but free," said conservation officer Josh Royse, on the department's web page.

 The sheriff's office says deep snow across the region has brought wildlife into town and close to homes looking for food.